SpringerPE/cf-grafana-buildpack/README.md

 6.0.1
 ```

-This buildpack only supports Grafana 6.x!
+This buildpack only supports Grafana 6.x and 7.x!

 You can also define which plugins will be automatically installed in a file `plugins.txt`: